goldst/markdown-english-subset-transpiler/Default_Definitions.md

 The 2nd input value is called *subtrahend*. *subtrahend* is a number.
 The result is the javascript `minuend - subtrahend`.

+## Empty list
+This function is called when someone says "the empty list", where nothing is the input value.
+The result is the javascript `[]`.

+## Value List concatenation
+This function is called when someone says "the list consisting of the value *x* and the entries of *y*", where *x* is the 1st input value and *y* is the 2nd input value.
+There are 2 *input values*.
+The 1st input value is called *entry one*.
+The 2nd input value is called *entry two*.
+The result is the javascript `[entry_one].concat(entry_two)`.

+## List List concatenation
+This function is called when someone says "the list consisting of the entries of *x* and *y*", where *x* is the 1st input value and *y* is the 2nd input value.
+There are 2 *input values*.
+The 1st input value is called *entry one*.
+The 2nd input value is called *entry two*.
+The result is the javascript `entry_one.concat(entry_two)`.

+## Inline list notation
+This function is called when someone says "the *x*, *y* list", where *x* is the 1st input value and *y* is the 2nd input value.
+There are 2 *input values*.
+The 1st input value is called *entry one*.
+The 2nd input value is called *entry two*.
+The result is the javascript `[entry_one, entry_two]`.

 ## Fibonacci
-This function is called when someone says "the Fibonacci sequence up until *x*", where *x* is the input value.
+This function is called when someone says "the Fibonacci sequence up to *x*", where *x* is the input value.
 There is one element in *input values*.
 The 1st input value is called *the maximum*.
-Write *the maximum* to the console.
-The result is the fibonacci sequence starting with 0 and 1 up until *the maximum*.
+The result is the list consisting of the entries of the 0, 1 list and the fibonacci sequence starting after 0 and 1 up to *the maximum*.

 ## Fibonacci calculating values from two previous values
-This function is called when someone says "The fibonacci sequence starting with *a* and *b* up until *c*", where *a* is the 1st input value and *b* is the 2nd input value and *c* is the 3rd input value.
+This function is called when someone says "The fibonacci sequence starting after *a* and *b* up to *c*", where *a* is the 1st input value and *b* is the 2nd input value and *c* is the 3rd input value.
-There are three input values.
-The first input value is called *first*.
-The second input value is called *second.
-The third input value is called *the maximum*.
+The 1st input value is called *one*.
+The 2nd input value is called *two*.
+The 3rd input value is called *the maximum*.
-Write *the maximum* to the console.
+The sum of *one* and *two* is called *the next value*.
+If *the maximum* is equal to *the next value*, then the result is the empty list.
+The result is the list consisting of the value *the next value* and the entries of the fibonacci sequence starting after *two* and *the next value* up to *the maximum*.

 ## Main
-Write the fibonacci sequence up until 5 to the console.
+The result is the fibonacci sequence up to 8.